Lauterbrunnen station

 It was snow everywhere on the mountain top which formed a huge contrast compared to the greeneries at foot of the mountain (photo below).

-Our next stop was the Ice Palace (left photo below).
+- Our next stop was the Ice Palace (left photo below).
 The Ice Palace can be visited by visitors all year round, even in the most stormy and Arctic weather conditions.
 And the best of all; no admission fee is required.
 To enter, visitors would first have to walk down few flights of stairs and through ice tunnels (right photo below) before entering the ice chambers.

 Inside the ice chambers was where shiny ice sculptures, created by talented ice artists from Interlaken every year, were displayed.
 These sculptures could take the form of animals including polar bears, penguins, eagles, and even ice-frozen Europa-Park mascot: Euro-Mouse (photos below).

-Not too far from the Ice Palace, a tunnel leads to an outside flat, snow-covered area, where visitors can walk around (photos below).
+- Not too far from the Ice Palace, a tunnel leads to an outside flat, snow-covered area, where visitors can walk around (photos below).

 Within the area, visitors could take photographs with the famous Swiss Flag (left photo below) or look down to view the Konkordiaplatz (right photo below).

-Kleine Scheidegg station
+Kleine Scheidegg to Grindelward train

 We then took the train back to Kleine Scheidegg station to exchange to a different train of another route to Grindelward Station.
-While waiting, we had the opportunities to admire the sceneries around Kleine Scheidegg station (photos below) which we didn’t had during the ascending route to Jungfraujoch.

 Grindelward Station

+Grindelward is located at 1,034-meters above sea level.
 When we reached the Grindelward Station (photos below) it was already close to 3 pm where our lunch time was long passed.

 While walking towards the cable car station, we spotted this café called the Tea Room (left photo below).
 It is connected to the self-proclaimed famous Swiss Bakery - Pain Paillasse.